|Fishing Home||Contact Us||News||DNR Home|

 WEST-CENTRAL WEST VIRGINIA

 Musky streams are expected to be fishable this weekend, and muskies are quite active.
 Hot spots this time of year include areas both upstream and downstream of fast moving water.
 Musky anglers should try medium to large lures.
 Middle Island Creek, the major streams in the Hughes River system, and the Little Kanawha River are good area musky waters.
+Those interested in trying their luck with muskies in a lake should try North Bend Lake.

 | goWILD |